 The competitive pricing strategy is a strategy frequently used in the market due to its convenience.

 It’s straightforward.
-You simply need to take on account the average price of other B2B competitors in the industry for the same product.
+You simply need to take into account the average price of other B2B competitors in the industry for the same product.

 If you don’t know how-to, try using this formula:

-Lastly but not least, don’t forget to compare the price you just got to other competitors’ price.
+Last but not least, don’t forget to compare the price you just got to other competitors’ prices.

-Competitive pricing strategy commonly used to gauge the price competitiveness of products relative to competitors, and in most cases, they are pretty accurate.
+This Business to Business pricing strategy is commonly used to gauge the price competitiveness of products relative to competitors, and in most cases, they are pretty accurate.

 However, their disadvantages stem from the very nature.